 Tax Lawyers Handle ERISA and Employee Benefits Disputes

 The Employee Retirement Income Security Act of 1974 (known as “ERISA”) is a federal law that sets minimum standards for most voluntarily established pension and health plans in private industries to provide protection for individuals in these plans.
-ERISA has been problematic to the healthcare industry since it was first introduced and raises a substantial amount of issues regarding compliance and administration.
+ERISA has been problematic to the healthcare industry since it was first introduced, and it raises a substantial amount of issues regarding compliance and administration.
 An experienced attorney for the healthcare industry can help identify and address a number of these problems, including:

 - Benefit claims and eligibility determinations